 It’s all to easy to assume that all clients want the same things.
 But unless you ask, you won’t know for sure.

-It’s probably true that most clients want their accountants to help them pay less tax and to keep them straight with the authorities.
+It’s probably true that most clients want you to help them pay less tax and to keep them straight with the authorities.
 Probably true.
 For most.
 But these may not be the key priorities that explain why all of your clients have you as their accountant.

 An accountant told me recently that he thought all of his business clients wanted him to help them to earn more money and to pay less tax.
 He may be right.
 But equally, unless he asks them he won’t know who values his business advice and who thinks he is simply interfering.